Teaching Methodology for Educational Activities

 Resident Report

-Our resident report takes place daily from 1-2pm.
+Our resident report takes place three days per week from 1-2pm.
+During other days of the week, residents have protected time for didactics and journal club led by faculty.
 We utilize an active learning methodology to engage residents in small group learning and discussion.
 A clinical vignette of a patient is usually presented by a resident during the first 30 minutes.
 Our chief residents facilitate group discussion on differential diagnosis, workup and patient management.
 Faculty members are present to provide expert input and best practice suggestions relevant to the case.
-The presenting resident gives a short summary of key learning points and a PICO-formatted summary of article from the literature that is relevant to the case.
-Resident report concludes with 1-2 related MKSAP questions to underscore key points for ABIM board preparation.
+The presenting resident gives a short summary of key learning points and a PICO-formatted summary of an evidence-based article relevant to the case.
+Resident report concludes with 2-3 related MKSAP questions to underscore key points for ABIM board preparation.